HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="page_title-information.png",
   caption="Title element statistics.",
-  description="A bar chart showing 97% of desktop and mobile sites use the <title> element, 69% of sites of those titles have four or more words, and 7% of desktops and 6% of mobile titles are changed on render." chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1921322394&format=interactive", sheets_gid="1803785019", sql_file="page_title.sql"
+  description="A bar chart showing 97% of desktop and mobile sites use the <title> element, 69% of sites of those titles have four or more words, and 7% of desktops and 6% of mobile titles are changed on render.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1921322394&format=interactive", sheets_gid="1803785019", sql_file="page_title.sql"